What Is Male Menopause?

 What does it cause?

-Low testosterone levels cause a lot of symptoms in men like depression, erectile dysfunction, increased body fat, reduced muscle mass, etc. sometimes to treat the diseases related to male menopause, the doctors prescribe anti depressants, hormone therapy or even counseling.
+Low testosterone levels cause a lot of symptoms in men like depression, erectile dysfunction, increased body fat, reduced muscle mass, etc. sometimes to treat the diseases related to male menopause, the doctors prescribe anti depressants, natural progesterone cream for men, hormone therapy or even counseling.

 Male menopause causes physical and psychological problems.
 However the intensity may vary from person to person.
 Some of the symptoms of male menopause are: